Remigius de Fécamp: Death and legacy

-Remigius scheduled the dedication of his new cathedral for 9 May 1092, but faced a challenge by Thomas of York who once more claimed that Lindsey, and thus Lincoln, were part of Thomas' diocese.
+Remigius scheduled the dedication of his new cathedral for 9 May 1092 but faced a challenge by Thomas of York who once more claimed that Lindsey, and thus Lincoln, were part of Thomas' diocese.
 Remigius met Thomas' challenge by securing the permission of King William II for the consecration by the payment of a bribe, and most of the English bishops came to Lincoln to help with the ceremony.
-However, Remigius died before the consecration, but it is unclear if it was two days, one day or the night before the ceremony, as different medieval writers gave differing time scales.
+However, Remigius died before the consecration, but it is unclear if it was two days, one day, or the night before the ceremony, as different medieval writers gave differing time scales.
 Most sources give Remigius' death date as 8 May, but his death was commemorated on 6 May.
 The cathedral was not consecrated on the scheduled date, finally being consecrated later after Robert Bloet, the next bishop, paid another bribe to the king to settle Thomas' claims to Lincoln.

 In the twelfth century, a hagiography was written and attempts were made to have him canonized as a saint.
 The Vita Sancti Remigi was composed by Gerald of Wales.
-The start of the effort may have begun in the 1180s, and the Vita was based on a list of miracles performed at the bishop's tomb from that time period.
+The start of the effort may have begun in the 1180s and the Vita was based on a list of miracles performed at the bishop's tomb from that period.
 Although miracles were ascribed to him and a cult persisted into the thirteenth century, he was never canonized.

 Henry of Huntingdon described Remigius as short but great-hearted and very charming.
 He had a dark complexion.
 William of Malmesbury, another medieval writer, concurred with the fact that Remigius was short, and the implication in William's work is that the bishop was a dwarf.

 Remigius' bones, which had been thought to have been buried beneath the nave of Lincoln Cathedral, were found, with his chalice, paten and half his pastoral staff, under a slab of black marble, in the angel choir of the cathedral, in 1927.